tskapancioglu/TravelingThiefProblem/README.md

-Other benchmark instances used in our experiments can be found in the following links:
+Benchmark instances used in our experiments can be found in the following links:

 <br>